 At the time we end your membership, you may still owe us for premiums you have not paid.
-We have the right to pursue collection of the premiums you owe.
+We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

-If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
-Chapter 9, Section 11 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 1-844-637-4770 between 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
-TTY users should call 711.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
+For complaints, we will review our decision again.
+Chapter 9, Section 11 of this document tells how to make a complaint or you can call us at 844-637-4770 between 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+TTY users should call 1-833-312-0044.
 You must make your request no later than 60 days after the date your membership ends.

-Section 4.3 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?

 No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.
+If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.